Owlman (character): Dick Grayson

 An unrelated prior use of the Owlman name occurs in Batman #107, "The Grown-Up Boy Wonder!"
 (April 1957).
 After temporarily being transformed into an adult, Dick Grayson dons an owl costume and becomes the Owlman.

 Qwardian Owlman

 A Qward weaponer, wearing the same costume as the dead pre-Crisis Earth-Three Owlman, appeared as a member of a Qward Crime Syndicate.

 52

-An alternate universe variant of Owlman from a new Earth-3, based on the pre-Crisis Earth-Three incarnation, appears in 52 Week 52.
+An alternate universe version of Owlman from a new Earth-3, based on the pre-Crisis Earth-Three incarnation, appears in 52 Week 52.
 This version is a member of the Crime Society who is aided by a young sidekick called Talon and opposed by the Jokester.

 Roy Raymond Jr.

 Roy Raymond Jr. assumed the mantle of Owlman and utilized Batman's equipment to assist the Outsiders.